The Senior Project

 Step One: Finding a Project Advisor

 You are responsible for finding a faculty project advisor/mentor.
 The advisor does not need to be an Honors faculty member or have a particular status (such as tenure-track, Associate, etc.).
-He/she should, though, be qualified to supervise a project in the area you are proposing.
-If you have any questions about the appropriateness of a prospective advisor, contact Dr. Chamberlain, director of the Meijer Honors College, who will make the determination at email@example.com or (616) 331-3219.
-Once you have a faculty advisor who is interested in supervising your project, ask him/her to read the Guidelines for Mentoring an Honors Senior Project.
+They should, though, be qualified to supervise a project in the area you are proposing.
+If you have any questions about the appropriateness of a prospective advisor, contact Dr. Gilles, Director of the Meijer Honors College, at [email protected] or (616) 331-3219.
+Once you have a faculty advisor who is interested in supervising your project, ask them to read the Guidelines for Mentoring an Honors Senior Project.

 Step Two: Preliminary Research and Preparation

 You should do significant background work on your topic before you make your proposal (i.e., research the literature surrounding the topic, do preliminary lab work, and/or investigate the feasibility of your project—whatever is the foundational work for your project).
-See the HNR 499 Project/Thesis Guide for more detail on preparation.
 It is advisable to work with your faculty mentor to do this preliminary work.
 To see previous examples of completed senior projects visit Scholar Works.

 Step Three: Developing Project Proposal